csho24/situationscheduler/readmes/PROJECT_CONTEXT.md

 - Implement execution logging for debugging
 - Create monitoring dashboard for cron health

+### Multiple Window Detection (October 21, 2025)

+**Problem**: Multiple browser windows/tabs running simultaneously causes conflicts with Web Workers and device commands, leading to erratic interval mode behavior.

+**Solution**: Dual detection system
+- **BroadcastChannel**: Instant detection for same browser/origin - Alert: "Another window/tab is already open in the same browser!"
+- **Supabase Heartbeat**: 12-second detection for cross-browser/cross-origin - Alert: "Another window/tab is already open in a different browser or across localhost/deployed!"

+**Why It Matters**:
+- Multiple Web Workers send conflicting commands to devices
+- Causes AC interval mode to malfunction (timers run but AC doesn't respond)
+- User should only have ONE window/tab open at a time

+**See**: `AC_INTERVAL_MODE_DEVELOPMENT_README.md` for full implementation details

 ### Documentation Structure

 **Project Readmes** (in `/readmes/` directory):